hhvm/hhvm.com/_posts/2018-09-26-introducing-hacktest.markdown

 ...
 ```

-Then we migrate the tests awith HHAST, and run them with HackTest instead of PHPUnit:
+Then we migrate the tests with HHAST, and run them with HackTest instead of PHPUnit:

 ```
 myproject$ hhvm ~/code/hhast/bin/hhast-migrate --phpunit-to-hacktest tests/